umcptasa/old-html-website/README.md

 # React
 React is a framework for making user interfaces.
 You can find the docs at https://reactjs.org/ We're also using [JSX](https://reactjs.org/docs/introducing-jsx.html) which is a syntax extension for JavaScript.
 Our JSX src files lie in our src folder and have to be compiled into JavaScript that the browser can use.

+Our react files reside in [`src/react/](src/react/).
+In this form, they aren't usable by the browser since we're using Babel and Flow syntax.
+So, we have to compile it and move it into the [`assets/components/`](assets/components) folder.

-Run the follow to compile the files in `src/react` into usable JavaScript files in `assets/components`
+Run the following to compile the files in `src/react` into usable JavaScript files in `assets/components`

 ```
 ./node_modules/.bin/babel src/react -d assets/components/
 ```

+## Why React?
+You can have the same components on multiple pages (ex: headers and footers), and you only have to change them in one place!

+React also provides massive performance benefits if the entire application is made out of it.
+Unfortunately, we're not at that stage yet, but we can still make use of smaller components!

 ## Flow
 Flow is a static type-checker for JavaScript.
 You can find the docs at https://flow.org/en/